crocodilefigcucumber/befy41ffiv0ehlun/README.md

 # How to run
+To reproduce our results the following steps need to be taken:
+1. Download Data
+2. Cluster Data
+3. Train Models
+4. Perform Final visualizations

+---
 The training of the CBM architecture has been performed on Google Collab with the following packages installed:
 ```
 Python 3.10.12 (main, Nov  6 2024, 20:22:13) [GCC 11.4.0]